Exafunction/CodeiumVisualStudio/README.md

 - You can press <kbd>F5</kbd> to debug the extension on a separate instance of Visual Studio.
 Consult the [official guide](https://learn.microsoft.com/en-us/visualstudio/extensibility/starting-to-develop-visual-studio-extensions?view=vs-2022) for more information.

 # How to help
-Feel free to [submit issues](https://github.com/Exafunction/CodeiumVisualStudio/issues/new) related to the extension so that we can better improve your experiences.
+Feel free to [submit issues](https://github.com/Exafunction/WindsurfVisualStudio/issues/new) related to the extension so that we can better improve your experiences.

 We greatly value your input and invite you to contribute to our project.
-To do so, kindly [initiate a pull request](https://github.com/Exafunction/CodeiumVisualStudio/compare).
+To do so, kindly [initiate a pull request](https://github.com/Exafunction/WindsurfVisualStudio/compare).
 Your expertise and insights are much appreciated.

 # Documentation
 For more information on how to install and use the extension, please see [the documentation](/docs/).

 # License
-Codeium Extension for Visual Studio is licensed under the MIT License, see [LICENSE.txt](/LICENSE.txt) for more information.
+The Windsurf Plugin for Visual Studio is licensed under the MIT License, see [LICENSE.txt](/LICENSE.txt) for more information.